sangT220222/IntermediateHTMLCSS/README.md

-This repository will be an audit of the exercises completed for practising intermediate level of HTML,CSS and Javascript
+This repository will be an audit of the exercises completed for practising intermediate level of HTML & CSS.